FleetbaseFleetbase

 docker compose up -d

-To develop a backend package locally, add a path repository entry in api/composer.json for each package.
+The package linker is the recommended workflow, but the underlying Composer setup is simple.
+To develop a backend package locally by hand, add a path repository entry in api/composer.json for each package.
 Composer will symlink the local directory into the vendor tree:

 {